logo

 EAT MEDITERRANEAN, LOWER YOUR CANCER RISK

-Cancer is the dreaded “C” word we all do not want to hear, yet we keep hearing it!
-There seems to be no escaping news of a family, friend, or associate being diagnosed with this disease.
+Cancer is the dreaded “C” word we all don’t want to hear, yet we keep hearing it!
+There seems to be no escaping the news of a family member, friend, or associate being diagnosed with this disease.
 Does it have to be this way?

-Researchers looked at the incidence of cancer rates in those that ate a Mediterranean diet across 83 published studies on this topic.
-These studies included over 2.1 million people.
-The results showed that the Mediterranean diet significantly lowered the risk of cancer death by 14% [1].
+Researchers did a large review of all the published medical studies (83 to be exact) to determine the incidence of in those that ate a Mediterranean diet.
+The results showed that the Mediterranean diet significantly lowered the risk of cancer death by 14% (after an analysis of 2.3 million people) [1].

 1. 18% lower risk of colon cancer